RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

     * `spyderlib.widgets.variableexplorer.dataframeeditor`
 * Modules used for configuration options (e.g. `spyderlib.config` and
 `spyderlib.baseconfig`) were moved to a new namespace: `spyderlib.config`
+* Modules and files related to the application have been moved to `spyderlib.app`
 * `spyderlib/plugins/inspector.py` was renamed to `spyderlib/plugins/help.py`
 * `spyderlib/utils/inspector` was renamed to `spyderlib/utils/help`